colfio/colfio/README.md

 - messaging system uses a class `Msg` to store data
 - `action` - action key (string), used by the components to subscribe for a certain group of messages
   - special actions:
-    - `ALL` that is sent to **each** component
+    - `MSG_ALL` that is sent to **each** component
-    - `OBJECT_ADDED` that is sent to inform subscribed components that a new game object has been added
+    - `MSG_OBJECT_ADDED` that is sent to inform subscribed components that a new game object has been added
-    - `OBJECT_REMOVED` that is sent to inform subscribed components that an existing game object has been removed
+    - `MSG_OBJECT_REMOVED` that is sent to inform subscribed components that an existing game object has been removed
 - `component` - a component that sent the message
 - `gameObject` - a game object to which the component that sent the message belongs
 - `data` - any custom payload